Megan Maton

 PhD Student in Software Testing

 Hi there!
-I am Megan, a final-year PhD Student in the AI x Software Engineering and Testing (ASET) group at the University of Sheffield, supervised by Phil McMinn and Gregory M. Kapfhammer.
+I am Megan, a Research Associate in the AI x Software Engineering and Testing (ASET) group at the University of Sheffield.
+My PhD has been supervised by Phil McMinn and Gregory M. Kapfhammer.

 - Software testing